 According to local police, "Good order and traffic are the main impacts of CSG" of interest to them.
 Local responses included a Liquor Accord, ID scanners in hotels, company in-vehicle monitoring systems, and school education programs.
-A spike in assaults in 2012 was linked by interviewees from as mainly "locals".
-Interviewees did not report increased fear of crime in the community but did feel "drugs are too easy to get".
-Traffic offences also reflect police activity.
+A spike in assaults in 2012-13 was linked by interviewees from QPS report as mainly 'locals'.
+Interviewees did not report increased fear of crime in the community but did feel "Drugs are too easy to get".
+Traffic offfences also reflect police activity.

-Since CSG construction period (2015 - now): Some interviewees regard drugs as a major problem while others were surprised by the spike in drug offences.
-These offences were seen to be driven by mental health issues driven by the 2011/12 flood, high disposable incomes and decreased community tolerance (improved cooperation with QPS).
-Interviewees were surprised that traffic offences remained high as the volume of traffic through town is perceptibly lower.
-This could be associated with lack of congestion or "economic offences" (unregistered vehicles, roadworthiness).
+Since CSG construction period (2015 - now): Some interviewees regard drugs as a major problem while others were surprised by the spike in drug offfences.
+These offfences were seen to be driven by mental health issues initiated in 2011/12 flood, high disposable incomes and decreased community tolerance (improved cooperation with QPS).
 Increased disruptive behaviour is reported in schools, as well as lower academic scores.
+The community has seen an increase in petty theft and home invasion, some blame goies to cheap rent and social housing.
+The effects of Police operations such as Quebec Trawler have been felt.

 Future expectations: Interviewees had mixed expectations of future crime rates.
-Domestic violence and crimes by juveniles are seen as emerging issues.
+Domestic violence and crimes by juvenilles are seen as emerging issues.